jpaul121/ErsatzNote/README.md

 ## Some backend highlights

-ErsatzNote was built using React, and is served via a Django backend that provides a single-page app and an API that the former makes requests to.
+TwoNote was built using React, and is served via a Django backend that provides a single-page app and an API that the former makes requests to.
 Backend-frontend integration is achieved through API requests that are secured using strict CORS policies and the HTTPS protocol.
 The backend doesn't just pass information to the frontend via HTTPS requests; it also securely passes environmental variables to it from the server, allowing the frontend to adjust the URL it sends requests to at compile time, among other things.
 PostgreSQL is used to manage the database.

 ### User Authentication and Session Management

-Creating an account on ErsatzNote is quick and painless; just put sign up using an email and password, or if you'd like, start using it without the need to sign up by clicking the **"CHECK IT OUT"** button on the splash page.
+Creating an account on TwoNote is quick and painless; just put sign up using an email and password, or if you'd like, start using it without the need to sign up by clicking the **"CHECK IT OUT"** button on the splash page.

 Here's a snippet from `authentication/views.py`, where you can get the gist of how the app's authentication features are handled: